MuhamedElsayedd/Restaurant-Management-System/README.md

 - Log in with admin credentials (if seeded)
 - Add menu categories and food items
 - Create new orders, assign to tables
 - Monitor live orders status
-- Generate sales reports

 ---